Foreign dividend stocks offer more promise

 Daniel Kern, president and chief investment officer of Advisor Partners in Walnut Creek, Calif., says the key things his firm looks for are "whether the company has a history of paying dividends, whether they have a consistent cash flow necessary to sustain dividends and have a balance sheet to provide a stable business foundation."

 Another strategy is to buy a stock when its yield is low and wait until it goes up.
-Both Novartis, a Swiss pharmaceutical company with a significant presence in the U.S., and Canadian beer company Molson Coors were yielding below their norms earlier this year, but are expected to increase their dividend growth rates over time, according to value manager Karl H. Graf, founder of Graf Financial Advisors in Wayne, N.J.
+Both Novartis, a Swiss pharmaceutical company with a significant presence in the U.S., and Canadian beer company Molson Coors were yielding below their norms in early 2013, but are expected to increase their dividend growth rates over time, according to value manager Karl H. Graf, founder of Graf Financial Advisors in Wayne, N.J.

 "Dividend yield is not our primary consideration," says Graf.
 "Of course, we consider it.
 To us, what matters most is that the dividends are likely to go up year over year.
 What we're interested in is the growth rate and the sustainability of it."